Masterclass: fiction (a year-long workshop)

 Course Code: HW387

 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Center for more information on a range of topics including fees, online learning and FAQs.

 This course is designed to support advanced and professional fiction writers who are working on long or short form fiction projects with a view to publication.
 Selected students will enrol for three terms.
 The course offers an opportunity to share and receive constructive critical feedback, network with other writers, and discuss elements of advanced fictional craft.

-This course is open for enrolment by application only.
-Shortlisted applicants will be invited to interview for a place.
-It is suitable only for fiction writers who have advanced workshop experience (e.g. Masters level) and/or a history of publication.
-Writers are invited to submit details of their writing background and workshop experience and a one-page sample of prose to firstname.lastname@example.org.
-Please include: Masterclass: fiction workshop application in the subject line.
+This course is suitable only for fiction writers who have advanced workshop experience and/or a history of publication.
+Writers are invited to submit details of their writing background and workshop experience, as well as a 500 word writing sample.
+Please click "Start Assessment" to begin your submission.

 Deadlines for this course are as follows: